Hazegard/Goauld-doc/content/en/04-client/07-clipboard.md

 ---

-Access to the agent clipboard has bee implemented to quickly share small text between the client and the agent.
+Access to the agent clipboard has been implemented to quickly share small text between the client and the agent.

 ## Retrieve the agent clipboard
 The content will be printed to STDOUT